 Both sexes help with nest excavation.
 The entrance hole is about 3 inches in diameter, and the cavity is 13-16 inches deep.
 The cavity widens at bottom to make room for eggs and the incubating adult.
 Inside, the cavity is bare except for a bed of wood chips for the eggs and chicks to rest on.
 Once nestlings are about 17 days old, they begin clinging to the cavity wall rather than lying on the floor.

-Northern Flickers are widespread and common, but numbers decreased by almost 1.5% per year between 1966 and 2012, resulting in a cumulative decline of 49%, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 9 million with 78% spending some part of the year in the U.S., 42% in Canada, and 8% in Mexico.
-They rate a 10 out of 20 on the Continental Concern Score and are listed as a Common Bird in Steep Decline.
-They are not listed on the 2014 State of the Birds Report.
+Northern Flickers are widespread and common, but numbers have decreased by an estimated 1.2% per year between 1966 and 2019 for a cumulative decline of 47%, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 12 million and rates them 9 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.Back to top

 Dunne, P. (2006).
 Pete Dunne's essential field guide companion.
 Houghton Mifflin Harcourt, New York, USA.